ibm-messaging/mq-jms-spring/README.md

 <dependency>
   <groupId>com.ibm.mq</groupId>
   <artifactId>mq-jms-spring-boot-starter</artifactId>
-  <version>2.1.1</version>
+  <version>2.1.3</version>
 </dependency>
 ```

-**Note** This repository and the corresponding Maven Central artifact has now been upgraded for
+**Note** This repository and the corresponding Maven Central artifact require
-Spring Boot 2 applications.
-For Spring Boot 1, you should continue to use the previously-released
+Spring Boot 2.
+For Spring Boot 1 compatibility, you can use the previously-released
-artifact at version 0.0.4.
+level of the artifact at version 0.0.4.

 ## Design Approach